jce/stamboek_wiltshire/Readme.md

 * Use `login_example.py` as a template
 * The dataset is not included.
 It can be reconstructed with the crawler and valid credentials for the pedigree website.
 * Data reflects real-world entry and may change over time
+* Inbreeding calculation is based on an simplified calculation, it is not the exact scientific inbreeding coefficient.

 ---